rust-lang/book/src/ch12-00-an-io-project.md

 - Read the file
 - Find lines in the file that contain the search string
 - Print out those lines
+- Have an environment variable setting to search without regards to case

 In order to do a good job, we will: